baeddavid/jds/README.md

 ## Linked List

 The linked list is implemeted with a doubly linked list.
 Below are the methods for the `LinkedList` class.

+You can create a linked list by calling
+`new jds.LinkedList()`
+assuming you gave the package import a name of `jds`.

 ## Methods